 Obviously, you’ll be prioritizing donors who have given recently or made several gifts over time.
 But following through with a donation is not the only form of engagement that signals someone is likely to give.

-So be on the lookout for these and other indicators that a donor may be looking to learn more about your organization before they leap into supporting you with a gift!
+So be on the lookout for these and other indicators that a donor may want to learn more about your organization before they leap into supporting you with a gift!
 You can even assign a point system for each form of engagement to keep track of who your most engaged supporters are.

 Quality over quantity, or quantity over quality?